Our Lady of Guadalupe, Help Us “Be Not Afraid”

 “The victory, if it comes, will come through Mary.”
 These were the dying words of Cardinal August Hlond, as recounted by Pope St. John Paul II in his book Crossing the Threshold of Hope.
-Reflecting on the Cardinal’s prophesy, the pope wrote:
+Reflecting on the Cardinal’s prophecy, the pope wrote:

 During my pastoral ministry in Poland, I saw for myself how those words [of Cardinal Hlond] were coming true.
 After my election as Pope, as I became more involved in the problems of the universal Church, I came to have a similar conviction: On this universal level, if victory comes it will be brought by Mary.
 Christ will conquer through her, because He wants the Church’s victories now and, in the future, to be linked to her.